wh1teFoxx/wh1teFoxx/README.md

 - I’m interested in data science and new technologies / Java & Javascript User / looking for learning python
 - 🌱 Current software development student in Mexico
 - 💞️ I’m looking to collaborate with the Community of programmers in Mexico and all around the world!
-- 📫 You can Contactme through email crazycrafter12@gmail.com
+- 📫 You can Contactme through email crazycrafter12.dvf@gmail.com using GITHub as subject pls
 - Feel free to do or ask me anything you need :) !!!

 <!---